Vision Impairment and Blindness

 - Examination papers may need to be enlarged or Brailled, with tactile diagrams, maps etc. It may be necessary to provide heavy line paper, a scribe or special writing implements.

 - Some students may undertake examinations using a personal computer with assistive software.
-Some may need other assessment accommodations such as a reader/scribe, an oral examination, audio taped questions or large print papers.
+Some may need other assessment adjustments such as a reader/scribe, an oral examination, audio taped questions or large print papers.
 It may be necessary to provide extra space for equipment and specific personnel or a separate examination venue if the noise from equipment being used is likely to be distracting for other students.

 - Provide extra time in examinations.
 Some students with vision impairment will require double time for examinations so time for rest breaks will be essential.
 Take-home examinations or split papers are a preferred option under such circumstances.